hoanhan101/algo/README.md

 > [Buy me a coffee!](https://www.buymeacoffee.com/aHjIWu6Ck)

-## Project status
+## Problems and solutions' counter: **57**

-It is a work in progress.
+- *It is a work in progress.*

-The current number of questions and solutions in total is **57**.
-It is increased by **4-6** questions every week.
+- **4-6** questions and solutions are added every week.

-I am hoping to get to several hundreds and reduce it to the **top 100 critical ones**.
+- I am hoping to get to several hundreds and reduce it to the **top 100 critical ones**.
   The goal is to build a solid foundation for one's next coding interview.

 ## Table of Contents
 - **[Interview Cake](https://www.interviewcake.com/)**